bb3l/Maryland-Education-By-County/README.md

 <img width="1229" alt="plot7" src="https://user-images.githubusercontent.com/124946694/235269462-a9ca5ed9-e092-4609-8767-3f150fd10203.PNG">

-I found somewhat of a trend!
-Students from counties with higher median household income most likely have a better chance at graduating from college than those from lower median household income.
-Of course there are always exceptions to everything.
-Calvert county has the second highest median household but its college graduates percent is on the lower side.
+I discovered a potential trend that students from counties with higher median household income are more likely to graduate from college than those from lower median household income.
+However, there are always exceptions, as demonstrated by Calvert County, which has the second-highest median household income but a lower percentage of college graduates.

-These results could be because of a lot of different reasons, like better school ressources and funding, better environment, students moving to different counties to attend school etc...
+These findings could be attributed to various factors, such as better school resources and funding, a more conducive learning environment, and students relocating to different counties for education purposes.

-There are many variables in determining how good a school system is and there are many ways to measure.
+It is essential to note that many variables affect how effective a school system is, and there are various methods to measure this effectiveness.

 **Further Consideration**

-If I wanted to further explore the education system of Maryland, I would look into the additional factors such as population density, school fundings, student teacher ratio etc...
+To gain a more in-depth understanding of Maryland's education system, I would investigate additional factors such as population density, school funding, student-teacher ratio, and so on.